 More than 20 states — plus Washington, D.C., and two U.S. territories — have an allowance for medical marijuana to be used in treating PTSD.

-In the past year, Arkansas, Florida, North Dakota, Ohio, Illinois, New Jersey and Rhode Island have joined the list.
+In the past year, Arkansas, Florida, North Dakota, Ohio, Illinois, New Jersey, Rhode Island and New York have joined the list.

 Here’s a look at where things stand with medical marijuana programs in the United States and territories.
 This list will be updated as new laws are passed:

 PTSD as a qualifying condition for medical marijuana

 |Jurisdiction||Listed condition or physician discretion|

 |Florida||Broad discretion by physician|

 |Massachusetts||Broad discretion by physician|

 Sources: Marijuana Policy Project and individual states’ medical marijuana laws.